Sometimes things that seem like a great idea in theory, don’t pan out so well in practice.

 Would you ever do a dreamfeed?

-All that being said, though, you might do a dreamfeed for a new-newborn (below 6 weeks) if your baby isn’t awake often enough to hit the number of feeds he ought to be (we aim for 10-12 in the beginning, and 8-12 during the newborn stage), then you can try a dreamfeed to hit the necessary number of feeds.
+All that being said, though, you might do a dreamfeed for a new-newborn (below 6 weeks) if your baby isn’t awake often enough to hit the number of feeds he ought to be (we aim for 10-12 in the very beginning, and 8-12 during the later weeks of the newborn stage), then you can try a dreamfeed to hit the necessary number of feeds.

 Once she’s ready to drop night feeds, then you’ll all be sleeping through the night!